Patterns from Static: Philosophy and the Question Concerning Statistics

 — T.S.
 Eliot, Little Gidding

 I began writing this book in 2018.
 At that time, data science was a relatively new field and data science degree programs were just beginning to emerge.
-Pioneering data science programs at University of California Berkeley and New York University emerged in the 2010s; the Statistics and Data Science major at the University of Colorado Boulder (CU Boulder)—my home institution at the time of this writing—launched in 2018, with the launch of the MS in Data Science in fall 2021.
+Pioneering data science programs at University of California Berkeley and New York University emerged in the 2010s; the BA in Statistics and Data Science at the University of Colorado Boulder (CU Boulder)—my home institution at the time of this writing—launched in 2018, with the launch of the MS in Data Science in fall 2021.